regularjs/guide/en/core/event.md

-# event——ui事件体系
+# Event System

 Every attribute prefixed with `on-` will be considered as event binding.

 > <h5>tip</h5>
-> In fact, event is a special directive. beacuse of the
+> In fact, event is a special directive. beacuse the directive accepts RegExp as the first param.

 ## 1. Basic Event Support

-  you can binding event-handler with `on-xxx` attribute on tag (e.g.  `on-click` `on-mouseover`) . everytime the event is be triggered, the value of the attribute will be evaluted.
+you can binding event-handler with `on-xxx` attribute on tag (e.g.  `on-click` `on-mouseover`)

   __Example__: